ftvkyo/ftvkyo.github.io/content/post/006-devlog-hovert60-01.md

 It actually barely has enough pins for all the keys I want to have!
 Looking ahead, there are going to be 30 keys soldered in a 5x6 matrix, which means I need 11 <abbr title="Input/Output">I/O</abbr> pins.

+{{< figure "/img/006/microcontroller.jpg" "Seeed XIAO BLE microcontroller" >}}

 #### Determining how to attach the microcontrollers to the boards

 Originally I was thinking about glueing the microcontroller to the bottom board, or maybe leaving it hanging, as it doesn't have any mounting holes.
-But I realized I can use a breadboard (not the jumper wire kind, but rather the soldering kind) to mount the microcontroller and connect the wires to it.
+But I realized I can use a soldering breadboard to mount the microcontroller and connect the wires to it.

 This brings additional benefits:
 - If I use header pins for the microcontroller, it becomes swappable (in case it fails)
 - I can hide the battery under the breadboard
 - It's easier to fix issues during assembly

+{{< figure "/img/006/breadboards.jpg" "Breadboards" >}}

 </details>